I moved to Marrowstone Island in June 2014 and have been gradually setting up a new station.

 We have started the Marrowstone Island Amateur Radio Club in conjunction with our UHF island-wide repeater.
 We have a vanity callsign of AA7MI and information on our repeater site is on QRZ.com

-I have a 5 band Spiderbeam and a 6 band Hexbeam waiting to be installed high up in the trees.
+I have a 5 band Spiderbeam or a 6 band Hexbeam waiting to be installed on a 40ft tower.
 So far I just have a Cushcraft R9 vertical and a 160-80-40-30m inverted vee up 60 feet.
 I have been using the Hexbeam on a temporary 12 foot mast with an armstrong rotator.

 I also have a 5 element 6m yagi up 12 feet and a 2m 5 element cross yagi up 16 feet.